 Recent studies also suggest that the ongoing COVID-19 pandemic will further increase these estimates hindering the progress and ongoing efforts to end child marriage and FGM.

-In particular, 10 million girls are at risk of being forced into child marriage and an additional 2 million cases of FGM are expected 2030 that would have otherwise been prevented.
+and an additional 2 million cases of FGM are expected in 2030 that would have otherwise been prevented.